Philips NMS 8280, unboxing and testing

 Features of the Philips NMS 8280

-The Philips NMS 8280 computer has 256 KB of RAM (128 KB available to the user and 128 KB of video memory) and 64 KB of ROM.
+The Philips NMS 8280 computer is equipped 256 KB of RAM (of which 128 KB available for the user and 128 KB of video memory) and 64 KB of ROMs.

 Philips NMS 8280, MSX 2, vintage retro computer, power on, 128 KB video RAM, 128 KB user RAM, keyboard, mouse